UC Berkeley Faculty Association

 ARTICLE III.
 MEMBERSHIP

 Section 1.
-Membership in the Association is open to individuals in all categories of faculty eligible for membership in the Berkeley Division of the Academic Senate, under the standards contained in the By-laws of the Division in effect May 30, 1972, except for those holding full-time administrative positions at the rank of Provost and above.
+Membership in the Association is open to all members of the Berkeley Division of the Academic Senate, except for those holding full-time administrative positions at the rank of Dean and above.
+Members who hold administrative positions above the level of Department Chair may not serve on the Executive Board.

 Section 2.
-The criteria for membership may be altered only on approval, in a mail ballot of the membership, by an absolute majority of the membership, or, if less than 75% of the membership cast valid ballots, by two-thirds of those casting ballots.
-The Executive Board shall make its views on the proposed alteration of membership criteria known to the membership at the time of mailing ballots.
+The criteria for membership may be altered only on approval, in a ballot of the membership, by an absolute majority of those voting.
+The Executive Board shall make its views on the proposed alteration of membership criteria known to the membership at the time ballots are sent.

 ARTICLE IV.
 RELATIONSHIP TO THE BERKELEY DIVISION